 Our Tykes are working on building coordination, stamina and focus all while playing FUN Crazy Running games!

 The Juniors move, move, move, and have lots of fun!
 The JR Crazy Running curriculum is game and play focused to help capture kids attention span for the full 60 minutes.

 Throughout our training, we will learn about “what it takes” to become a good runner – goals and determination, endurance, strength, speed, flexibility, good nutrition, and race preparation.
 Be prepared to do lots of running, sprinting, jumping, bounding, stretching, and strength exercises!
 Our Crazy Running workouts are appropriate for an 8 year old that needs to get moving more, and they have challenged a 14 year old that can run a 6:00 mile – so don’t worry, your child will not be left behind, and they will certainly be challenged!

-Our teen Crazy Runners are learning more about structured run training.
-Focused more on aerobic conditioning and developing speed for their respective sports.
+Our teen Crazy Runners are learning more about structured training.

 Robyn Land McElwee

 Robyn is the founder and creator of Crazy Running.
 It all began in her backyard with her own children, some cones and a dream.
 Now, her running influence reaches nearly a thousand kids a year, and she has coached many high school runners to Division 1 scholarships.
 When in high school herself, Robyn was a 4-time Western Regional champion, 2-time NC State XC Champion & 2-mile State Champion.
 In college she specialized in the 5000 and 10,000-meters at Virginia Tech.
 Don’t let her 25 years of running experience and competitive racing scare you.
 Robyn has a conservative approach to training our youth.
 She is a USATF certified coach and co-authored My Trainer Fitness for Kids.
 If you are looking for someone to teach your children to become better runners, there is no better choice.